eye-division/tobytill/_gallery/oranges-and-lemons.md

   archive: Hide gallery from public view
   frontpage: Show this gallery on the homepage
   frontpagetitle: Title for homepage display
+  youtube: >-
-  youtube: Copy the unique video ID.
+    Copy the unique video ID.
 It's the bit after https://youtu.be/ on the YouTube video Share link popup
   homepage_description_markdown: Text used on homepage if shown
   lightbox: Show lightbox effect on thumbnails
   column: How many columns of thumbnails to show on large screens
 ---

-Blah blah blah
+This is a historical map of London spans a timescale from Roman Londinium to the 2012 Olympics.
+The Oranges and Lemons title, not only plays on the famous nursery rhyme that refers to many London churches, but also to serves as a metaphor for the documentation of good and bad historical events.